Creating persistent AR scenes (ENG)

 - Tap Start recording.

 - Use your camera to scan a panoramic view of the area in which you want your scene to appear (ie. 180° - from left to right and right to left).
 Make sure to include a flat surface, like the ground or a tabletop.
-The recording will automatically stop after 10 seconds.
+Scan slowly so you can see blue rectangles appear.

 - Wait 10 to 30 seconds until the Congratulations popup appears.